-Personal attitudes and behaviours
+Personal Attitudes and Behaviours

-The individual practitioner has to have appropriate attitudes and behaviours that help deal with complex situations and to work effectively providing leadership and working as part of the healthcare team.
+The individual practitioner must have appropriate attitudes and behaviours that help deal with complex situations and to work effectively providing leadership and working as part of the healthcare team.

-3.26 Personal behaviour
+3.26 Personal Behaviour

-- To demonstrate the behaviours that will enable the ACCP to become a senior leader able to deal with complex situations and difficult behaviours and attitudes. - To work increasingly effectively with many teams and to be known to put the quality and safety of patient care as a prime objective. - To demonstrate the attributes of someone who is trusted to be able to manage complex human, legal and ethical problems. - To be someone who is trusted and is known to act fairly in all situations.
+- To demonstrate the behaviours that will enable the ACCP to become a senior leader able to deal with complex situations and difficult behaviours and attitudes - To work increasingly effectively with many teams and to be known to put the quality and safety of patient care as a prime objective - To demonstrate the attributes of someone who is trusted to be able to manage complex human, legal and ethical problems - To be someone who is trusted and is known to act fairly in all situations

-Capability Assessment Methods GMP Knowledge Outlines the main methods of ethical reasoning: casuistry, ontology and consequential T, C, I, M 1, 2, 3, 4 Knows the overall approach of value-based practice and how this relates to ethics, law and decision-making 0 , M 1, 3, 4 Defines the concept of modern professionalism C 1 Outlines the relevance of professional bodies (Faculty of Intensive Care Medicine, NMC, PSC, GMC, specialist societies, defence organisations) С 1 Skills Practice with: integrity compassion altruism continuous improvement aspiration to excellence T, C, I, M 1, 2, 3, 4 respect of cultural and ethnic diversityregard to the principles of equity Work in partnership with members of the wider healthcare team T, C, I, M 3 Liaises with colleagues to plan and implement work rotas Т, М 3 Promotes awareness of the ACCP role in utilising healthcare resources optimally T, C, I, M 1, 3 Recognises and responds appropriately to unprofessional behaviour in others Т, С 1 Is able to provide specialist support to hospital and community-based services T, C, M 1 Behaviours Recognises personal beliefs and biases and understands their impact on the delivery of health services T, C, I, M 1 Appropriately refers patients where ACCP's own personal beliefs and biases could impact upon professional practice C, I, M 1.
-3 Recognises the need to use all healthcare resources prudently and appropriately T, C, I 1, 2 Improves clinical leadership and management skills T, C, I 1 Recognises situations when it is appropriate to involve professional and regulatory bodies T, C, I 1 Acts as a mentor, educator and role model T, C, I, M 1 Deals with inappropriate patient and family behaviour.
-Respects the rights of children, elderly, people with physical, mental, learning or communication difficulties.
-Adopts an approach to eliminate discrimination against patients from diverse backgrounds including age, gender, race, culture, disability, spirituality and sexuality.
-Places needs of patients above own convenience.
-Behaves with honesty and probity.
-Acts with honesty and sensitivity in a non-confrontational manner C, I, M 1, 2, 3 Accepts mentoring as a positive contribution to promote personal professional development Т, С, І 1 Participates in professional regulation and professional development C, I, M 1 Takes part in 360-degree feedback as part of appraisal C, M 1, 2, 4 Recognises the right for equity of access to healthcare T, C, I 1 Demonstrates reliability and accessibility throughout the healthcare team T, C, I, M 1 Recognise the pitfalls of human behaviour and decision making in stressful situations T, C, I, 1 Recognise their responses to stressful situations and strategies to mitigate these T, C, I 1
+Capabilities Assessment Methods GMP Knowledge Outlines the main methods of ethical reasoning: casuistry, ontology and consequential T, C, I, M 1, 2, 3, 4 Knows the overall approach of value-based practice and how this relates to ethics, law, and decision-making O, M 1, 3, 4 Defines the concept of modern professionalism С 1

+GMC, specialist societies, defence organisations) С 1 Skills Practices with: • integrity • compassion • altruism T, C, I, M 1, 2, 3, 4 continuous improvement 1, 0, 1, 101 1, 2, 0, 4 aspiration to excellence respect of cultural and ethnic diversity regard to the principles of equity Works in partnership with members of the wider healthcare team T, C, I, M 3 Liaises with colleagues to plan and implement work rotas T, M 3 Promotes awareness of the ACCP role in utilising healthcare resources optimally T, C, I, M 1, 3 Recognises and responds appropriately to unprofessional behaviour in others T, C 1 s able to provide specialist support to hospital and community-based services T, C, M 1 Behaviours Recognises personal beliefs and biases and understands their impact on the delivery of health T, C, I, M 1 services 1, 0, 1, 101 ' Appropriately refers patients where ACCP's own personal beliefs and biases could impact upon C, I, M 1.
+3 professional practice C, I, IVI 1.
+3 Recognises the need to use all healthcare resources prudently and appropriately 1, 2 Improves clinical leadership and management skills 1 Recognises situations when it is appropriate to involve professional and regulatory bodies 1 Acts as a mentor, educator, and role model 1 Deals with inappropriate patient and family behaviour.
+C, I, M 1, 2, 3 Respects the rights of children, elderly, people with physical, mental, learning or communication difficulties.
+C, I, M 1, 2, 3 Adopts an approach to eliminate discrimination against patients from diverse backgrounds including age, gender, race, culture, disability, spirituality, and sexuality C, I, M 1, 2, 3 Places needs of patients above own convenience.
+C, I, M 1, 2, 3 Behaves with honesty and probity.
+C, I, M 1, 2, 3 Acts with honesty and sensitivity in a non-confrontational manner C, I, M 1, 2, 3 Accepts mentoring as a positive contribution to promote personal professional development T, C, I 1 Participates in professional regulation and professional development C, I, M 1 Takes part in 360-degree feedback as part of appraisal C, M 1, 2, 4 Recognises the right for equity of access to healthcare T, C, I 1 Demonstrates reliability and accessibility throughout the healthcare team T, C, I, M 1 Recognises the pitfalls of human behaviour and decision making in stressful situations T, C, I, 1 Recognises their responses to stressful situations and strategies to mitigate these T, C, I 1